SoftwareCraftersMadrid/WomenInTech/session_notes.md

 - A participant of a diversity workshop: “I'm embarrassed to say that I'm studying software”
 - (Even) My (female) friends at the University: “you're weird” (because of studying software)
 - Teacher at the uni: “don't put too much effort, you'll end up anyways at home taking care of your children.”
+- You must be like a man to work with us.
+I know you have menstruation every month and it causes you changes of humour.
+You must be a balanced person in order to work with us.
+- You discover solutions very quickly, before your colleagues and all of them are men.
+You must keep quiet if you don't want to have problems with them.
+- "It's the same I thought", continuously.
+- "I'm going to teach you how to ..." without asking before if I know about it.
+- I don't trust you, because you don't have a Facebook account.
+I cannot see public photos about you.

 ## Thoughts